 Dress code?
 Shoes and shirts.
 Members “come dressed as they are.”

-Best feature of the club?
+The best feature of the club?
 Stunning view off our back deck and “honor bar” club privileges.

 Always a yacht club?
 Yes.

 Describe your typical member.
 It has changed over the years.
-It used to be a more older, social drinking crowd.
+It used to be an older, social drinking crowd.
 But now we have many more members who are younger, have children, are local to the neighborhood, and want a safe and fun place to engage with other like-minded folks.
 The average age of our membership has definitely dropped, which brings a new liveliness to our club.